pulasthiBuddikaGit/CookEase/README.md

 - CRUD operations for users.
 - User authentication and profile management.

-### 4. 📷 Ingredient Scanning
+### 4. 📷 Visual Ingredient Recognition
-- Use Google Vision API to scan and recognize ingredients via camera or image upload.
+- Use Google Cloud Vision API to scan and recognize ingredients via camera or image upload.
 - Seamless integration with the meal suggestion engine.

 ---